Tornado3P9/Linux-Console-Tools/dd.md

 `oflag=sync` effectively syncs after each output block. `conv=fsync` does one sync at the end.
 The end result is the same, but the performance along the way is different.
 `oflag=sync` could be significantly slower.
 You can mitigate this, by increasing the block size.
-If device-specific caches are large[1], this will affect the progress reported e.g. by the `status=progress` option.
+If device-specific caches are large, this will affect the progress reported e.g. by the `status=progress` option.
 If you do not use `oflag=direct`, then large amounts of writes can build up in the system page cache.
-This build-up will affect the progress you see[2].
+This build-up will affect the progress you see.
-But also, Linux sometimes responds badly to the build-up, and degrades performance for all devices[3].
+But also, Linux sometimes responds badly to the build-up, and degrades performance for all devices.

 Function for the dd command, so to not overwrite main hard drive by accident!
 Copy it into your `.bash_aliases` or `.bashrc` file.
 Just type ddimage to see instructions!